 - Go to the subject you would like to create an assignment for (e.g. AP Biology).

-- By clicking on that button, you will be asked to select a folder to add those questions to.
+- After clicking on that button, you will be asked to select a folder to add those questions to.
 You also have the option to select New Folder to create a new folder to add the questions to.

 For the full details on how to use the folders method, we have a full help article here.